Essential Oil Chemical Constituents

 Geraniol may be found in geranium as well as palmarosa.

 Farnesol may be found in chamommile.
 It is also good for the mucous.

 Other terpene alcohols include borneol, menthol, nerol, terpineol, (which Dr. Gattefosse considered to be a decongestant), vetiverol, benzyl alcohol, and cedrol.

 Sesquiterpene Alcohols are ulcer-protective (preventative).

 Bisabolol is one of the the strongest sesquiterpene alcohols.
 It may be found in chamomile oils where it also functions well as a fixative.

-Phenols – are responsible for the fregrance of an oil.
+Phenols – are responsible for the fragrance of an oil.
 They are strongly stimulating but can also be quite caustic to the skin.
-They contain high levels of oxygenating molecules and have anioxidant properties.
+They contain high levels of oxygenating molecules and have antioxidant properties.
 Phenols clean receptor sites of cells so sesquiterpenes can delete faulty information from the cell.